WHAT YOU SHOULD KNOW ABOUT MBA RANKINGS and ACCREDITATIONS (FAQ)

 A Private academic accreditation means that a teaching process in a school complies with the standards established by a Private academic accreditation body or a Private association of academic schools.
 If you see that a school is accredited by a Private academic accreditation body it means that the way it conducts the classes and supports students during the program are in compliance with some example set by the respected body.
 A Private academic accreditation doesn’t mean that (1) the quality of education and the real results achieved by students and graduates as an outcome of studying in a school are high, or (2) a student has good chances of building an impressive career fast and acquiring high income thanks to his/her MBA.

-A universal MBA accreditation applicable to all business schools operating anywhere in the world does not exist.
-In fact there are hundreds of different MBA accreditation bodies located in different parts of the world and in competition with one another.
+There is no a universal Private academic accreditation applicable to all business schools.
+In fact there are hundreds of different Private academic accreditation bodies located in different parts of the world, they are in competition with one another.
 Any accreditation is paid for, this is how accreditation bodies make money.
 Giving a Private academic accreditation to a school is the business of an accreditatin body.

-3. What are the types of MBA schools and which type is usually subject to accreditation?
+4. What are the types of MBA schools and which type is usually subject to a Private academic accreditation?
 Why?
 Which type suits you the best?